Catastrophic Interference in Reinforcement Learning: A Solution Based on Context Division and Knowledge Distillation: Experiments and Evaluations

 \section{Experiments and Evaluations}

-In this section, we conduct comprehensive experiments on several standard benchmarks from OpenAI Gym\footnote{OpenAI Gym is a publicly available released implementation repository of RL environments: \href{https://github.com/openai/gym}{https://github.com/openai/gym}.} containing 4 classic control tasks and 6 high-dimensional complex Atari games to demonstrate the effectiveness of our method\footnote{Experiment code: please refer to supplementary material.}.
-Several state-of-the-art methods such as experience replay based methods ({\em e.g.}, DQN \cite{mnih2015human}, Rainbow \cite{hessel2018rainbow}), local optimization based methods ({\em e.g.}, SRNN \cite{liu2019utility}), and other context division techniques ({\em e.g.}, Game Score (GS) \cite{jain2020algorithmic}, Initial States (IS) \cite{ghosh2018divide}) are employed as our baselines.
+In this section, we conduct comprehensive experiments on several standard benchmarks from OpenAI Gym\footnote{OpenAI Gym is a publicly available released implementation repository of RL environments: \href{https://github.com/openai/gym}{https://github.com/openai/gym}.} containing 4 classic control tasks and 6 high-dimensional complex Atari games to demonstrate the effectiveness of our method.